NowickiLab/NowickiLab.github.io/database/publications/2022/cpPyC/Pcalleryana03.md

 But, when compared within 4 genomes of _P. calleryana_, generated from [4 availables NCBI read archives](https://www.ncbi.nlm.nih.gov/sra/?term="Pyrus+calleryana"+AND+"green+plants"%5Borgn%3A__txid33090%5D), we detected higher within-species molecular variablility (Suppl.Fig.2) than reported in other studies, in agreement with our [other](/publications/pyc/) [studies](/publications/pyc2/).

 This paper marks my long-awaited break into genomics, another dimension of my bioinformatics skill repertoire.
-I'm very grateful to the Co-Authors for help and guidance, and looking forward to further developments (on which we're working hard!)
+I'm very grateful to the Co-Authors for help and guidance, and looking forward to further developments (on which we're working hard!).

 ![published](./Fig1AB.jpg "cp Genome and its phylogentic context")